How Do You Build a Strong Credit Profile?

 Credit utilization is so important to lenders that some may not extend you a loan even if your credit scores are in the acceptable range.
 This is because credit utilization is considered one of the best predictors of loan default.
 An employer may also look at your credit utilization as a negative – they could view it as an indication that you are a financial train wreck waiting to happen, and decide not to hire you as a result.

 There is a hierarchy of loans in the credit world.
 This means that a late payment on certain loans will count more heavily than it will on others.
 In general, the hierarchy works something like this:

 - Mortgages and home equity lines of credit

 - Medical debts

 At the top of the list, mortgages are the best loans to have.
-A strong payment history on a mortgage will have the greatest positive impact on your credit profile, while a single late payment on it could sink your credit score.
+Strong payment history on a mortgage will have the most significant positive impact on your credit profile, while a single late payment on it could sink your credit score.
 At the bottom of the list are medical debts, and the credit repositories generally assign less impact to late payments here because of the nature of the debt.